-With a background in commerce but a passion for community development, Pragya Kapil embarked on a life-changing journey to Victoria University (VU) earlier this year.
+With a background in commerce but a passion for community development, Pragya Kapil embarked on a life-changing journey to Victoria University (VU).

 The former EY (Ernst & Young) employee and Indian resident realised her true calling while volunteering at the Rotaract Club of Chandigarh, the youth wing of Rotary, during her Bachelor in Commerce from Panjab University, Chandigarh, from 2009 to 2012.

 After teaching at a government primary school in Old Delhi for two years as part of Teach for India – a nationwide movement that aims to eliminate education inequity in India – Pragya was accepted into the Master of International Community Development at VU.

 "International Community Development is an extraordinary course which provides knowledge of contemporary issues that countries are facing, along with best practices on how to respond to and resolve them.